danklotz/openNotes/micro-reviews.md

 - **M**
 - [Mad Max: Fury Road](https://www.imdb.com/title/tt1392190/?ref_=fn_al_tt_1).
 A visual spectacle and actually a surprisingly cool premise.
 One of the best "car-movies" I have seen.
 - [Magic in the Moonlight](https://www.imdb.com/title/tt2870756/?ref_=tt_sims_tt).
 I do not like the movie too much.
 I like all the actors and the ideas are nice --- but I feel like the premise is not my pair of shoes.
-- [Magnolia](https://www.imdb.com/title/tt0175880/?ref_=tt_sims_tti).
+- ⭐️[Magnolia](https://www.imdb.com/title/tt0175880/?ref_=tt_sims_tti).
 A set of intricately interwoven stories.
 Hard to watch, and yet one of my favorite movies.
 So, i recommend to watch it, but not too often.
 There are some truly incredible performances to be seen.
+- [The menu](https://www.imdb.com/title/tt9764362/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_the%2520menu).
+A comedy, horror thriller about fine dining?
+Yes, and a very good one at that.
+Super enjoable if you can stomack the violence.
+Recommendation.
 - ⭐️ [Midnight in Paris](https://www.imdb.com/title/tt1605783/?ref_=nm_flmg_dr_10).
 Great, great, great movie.
 Easy going, witty, funny, thoughtful but not too ensnared.
 Lovely setting.
+- [Mission Impossible](https://www.imdb.com/title/tt0117060/?ref_=nv_sr_srsg_4_tt_7_nm_0_q_mission%2520impossible).
+This is a very good action movie.
+It is super well structured, looks gorgeous, and there is always the right amount of tension there.
+Alas, it gave brid a whole series of not-so-good follow ups.
+- [Mission Impossible: Dead Reckoning Part One](https://www.imdb.com/title/tt9603212/?ref_=hm_fanfav_tt_t_18_pd_fp1_r).
+I cannot believe that I am writing this, but this is actually a good action movie.
+I the almost 3 hours run time I never felt bored.
+As strange as it sounds, but I am now looking forward to see the next part.
 - [Moon Knight](https://www.imdb.com/title/tt10234724).
 The series has a good start, but often gets lost details and boring settings.
 Overall mediocre.
 - [Morbius](https://www.imdb.com/title/tt5108870/?ref_=fn_al_tt_1).
 Mediocre movie: The setting is interesting, the Marvel tie-ins do not work for me, the ending is lame.
 - [Mortal Kombat, 2021](https://www.imdb.com/title/tt0293429/?ref_=hm_tpks_tt_i_19_pd_tp1_cp).
 The only thing I managed to like about this movie is the trailer.